 A small amount of cream is swirled in at the last minute to enrich the earthy mushrooms.
 A generous dusting of parmesan in this creamy porcini mushroom pasta recipe adds a nutty flavor.
 Recipe from Pasta E Verdura by Jack Bishop (HarperCollinsPublishers; April 10, 1996)

 Yield: Serves 4

-6. While preparing th sauce, cook and drain the pasta.
-Toss the hot pasta with the mushroom sauce and 1/2 cup grated Parmesan.
+- While preparing the sauce, cook and drain the pasta.
+Toss the hot pasta with the mushroom sauce and ½ cup grated Parmesan.
 Mix well and transfer portions to warm pasta bowls.
 Serve immediately with more grated cheese passed separately.